rayray-06/Software-dev-2-assignment-Mario-Game-/README.md

 As a player, I want to jump over obstacles so that I can continue through the level without losing.
 ## System Requirements
+The system needs to support the features required for the game to function properly.
+The system must detect keyboard input so the player can control the character.
+It must also handle gravity and jumping mechanics so the player can move realistically.
+Collision detection is required so the game can detect when the player touches platforms, coins or enemies.
+The system must also update the score and display the game on the screen in real time.
 ## Game Rules & Mechanics
 ## Development Strategy
 ## Scrum Backlog